Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Experimental Results

-Looking at Table \ref{tab:vaemass}, we can see that the GDVAE\PP\ and GDVAE-FO score similarly for generative fidelity and coverage, and obtain mixed results on $\log P_\lambda(\lambda)$ (the FO method performs better or similar with the FTL AE, but worse with the STD AE), but GDVAE-FO always has better reconstruction results.
+Looking at Figs.\ \ref{fig:t2f-genqual} and \ref{fig:t2f-spectrallikelihood} (as well as Appendix Table \ref{tab:vaemass}), we can see that the GDVAE\PP\ and GDVAE-FO score similarly for generative fidelity and coverage, and obtain mixed results on $\log P_\lambda(\lambda)$ (the FO method performs better or similar with the FTL AE, but worse with the STD AE), but GDVAE-FO always has better reconstruction results.
 In terms of AE type, results are mixed, though the FTL approach does tend to have slightly better coverage and worse fidelity.
 We discuss results related to disentanglement quality in the next subsection.